sonendraelon/Headout_assessment/README.md

   - User enters a unique username before inviting friends to play.
   - Share popup with a dynamic image & invite link for WhatsApp.
   - Invited friend can see the invitee’s score before playing.
+- **Responsive Design:** Ensure the game is playable on both desktop and mobile devices.

 ## Backend